 We always look to maximise the positive local economic benefit of our construction projects.
-With the Arts Building being prominent in our local community, this was no different.
-Our approach focused on the three pillars of sustainability: Economic , Environmental & Social.
+With the Creative Arts Building being prominent in our local community, this was no different.
+Our approach focused on the three pillars of sustainability: Economic, Environmental & Social.
 An overview of some of the positive outcomes of our work with Canterbury Christ Church University are highlighted below.

 We always look to maximise the local economic impact of construction, The Arts Building was no different:

-- Estimated £20m local economic benefit for Kent from construction: based upon the Local Economic Multiplier Effect and our average LM3 rate of £2.51 local economic benefit from every £1 spent on construction.
+- Estimated £2.51 local economic benefit from every £1 spent on construction: based upon the Local Economic Multiplier Effect and our efforts to capture spend locally.

 - Maximising local economic benefit: as a Canterbury-based contractor, we used our local staff to deliver this Canterbury-based project.
 Thereby maximising retention of expenditure for both Canterbury and Kent.
 Our staff our proud to have delivered a project in their local community which will benefit the region for years to come.
 54% (14) of our staff on the project live in Canterbury; with 16% (4) in Medway and 28% (7) in Thanet.
 100% of our staff involved in the Arts Building live in Kent.

 - Capturing local spend: 52% of subcontract orders were placed with companies based within 20-miles.
 Over 21% with companies based within 5-miles.